AwalaApp/specs/rs000-core.md

 ## Message Transport Bindings

 A message transport binding, or simply _binding_, defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) in Relaynet.
-[Parcel delivery bindings](#parcel-delivery-binding) define the communication between endpoints and gateways, and [cargo relay bindings](#cargo-relay-binding) define the communication between gateways and relayers.
+[Parcel delivery bindings](#parcel-delivery-binding) define the communication between endpoints and gateways, and [cargo relay bindings](#cargo-relay-binding) define the communication between gateways and couriers.
 This document describes the requirements applicable to all bindings, but does not define any concrete binding.

 Bindings will typically leverage [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols, such as HTTP or purpose-built ones, but they can also use an Inter-Process Communication (IPC) mechanism provided by the host system.